Airport Lounge Access

 Step 3: Do your credit cards offer any lounge access on their own?

 Some premium credit cards offer access to their own lounges.
 Amex, Chase, and Capital One have each launched their own lounge networks.
-Access to each of these lounges is based on which credit card you hold, regardless of airline or cabin of service you're flying.
+Access to each of these lounges is based on which credit card you hold, regardless of the airline or cabin of service you're flying.

 Amex Centurion and Escape Lounges

 Amex led the way with airport lounges, opening the first Centurion Lounge in 2013.
 The Centurion Lounge footprint has expanded steadily in the US (and also includes locations in London and Hong Kong).
+The newest Centurion Lounge concept is Sidecar by The Centurion Lounge with the first location opened in Las Vegas (LAS) in March, 2026.

 Access to Centurion and Escape lounges is available to Amex Platinum and Amex Business Platinum cardholders.
 Guests aged 18+ cost $50 per guest.
 Those aged between 2 and 17 are $30 per guest.
 Guests below age 2 are free.